 In addition, reports of other important occupational health and safety actors such as the Joint German Occupational Safety and Health Strategy (GDA) are included.
 Furthermore, there is an alternating annual focus topic (except for the "more detailed" reports, see below).

 Simplified use of the figures from the report

 Since 2009, the report has also been available in a fully accessible version for downloading, containing Excel tables for (almost) all tables and illustrations with the respective numbers.
 In this way, readers can work with these numbers and use them for their own purposes.
 The reproduction and dissemination of the figures is permitted only if source is given.
-For the use in publications of all kinds (book contributions, articles, but also lectures), the following source is always to be cited: "BMAS/BAuA (year of publication, e.g. 2015): Safety and health at work 2015.
+For the use in publications of all kinds (book contributions, articles, but also lectures), the following source is always to be cited: "BMAS/BAuA (year of publication, e.g. 2017): Safety and Health at Work - Reporting Year 2016.
 Downloaded from www.baua.de/suga”.